Click play to listen to this article.

 Repeat the exercise 3 to 10 times a couple of minutes before you go to bed.

-3. Meditation
+3. Practice Meditation

-When a thought comes to disrupt your stillness, don’t judge or cling to it.
-Just let it be there and gently bring your focus back to your breath.
-And above all, don’t be hard on yourself.
+Above all, however, don’t be hard on yourself.
 Meditation is difficult.
-You probably won’t last two breaths the first time before a thought interrupts your process, and that’s okay.
+You probably won’t last two breaths the first time before a thought interrupts your process.
+That’s okay.
 Let it go and try again.

 Qi-gong is another gem to try out when you can’t sleep after a breakup.
-It’s is an ancient Chinese system of physical exercises and breathing control.
+It’s an ancient Chinese system of physical exercises and breathing control.
 Think of it as meditation, but with movement.

-I won’t go into the spiritual background of qi-gong, mainly because I don’t buy into it.
+As you’d expect, I won’t go into the spiritual background of qi-gong, mainly because I don’t buy into it.
 But I will explain the science behind the practice.
 Surprisingly, there’s a lot of it.

 I’ve found studies ranging from 1964 to recent years, all reporting qi-gong’s numerous physical, mental, and emotional health benefits.
 The most commonly mentioned are lowered stress, lower blood pressure, lower anxiety, and of course, better sleep.